ClarkSource/lerna-parallelism/README.md

 - `--loadBalance`: Toggles load-balancing mode.
 Defaults to `false`.
-- `--packageTestWeightKey myProjectWeight`: The lookup key used to read the project's weight from its package.json.
-Defaults to `lernaPackageTestWeight`.
+- `--packageWeightKey myProjectWeight`: The lookup key used to read the project's weight from its `package.json`.
+Defaults to `lernaPackageWeight`.

 ### Usage